First responders pay tribute to B.C. RCMP officer killed in line of duty | CBC News

 "Right now, we are just waiting to see if there are any further announcements released to the public by the police,'' said Ba.

-The Taipei Economic and Cultural Office, Taiwan's de facto diplomatic office in Vancouver, says Yang was the daughter of immigrants from Taichung in central Taiwan.
+The Taipei Economic and Cultural Office, Taiwan's de facto diplomatic office in Vancouver, says Yang was the daughter of immigrants from Taichung in central Taiwa and her parents will fly from Taiwan to Vancouver to attend Yang's funeral.

 "We have been in contact with the family and will provide all assistance and support to the family,'' said a spokesperson.